AndreLuvetama/QikServeEngineerTechnicalTest/README.md

 The hardest part was using the wiremock, I have normally used another type of resource to do the test.

 4. What mechanism did you put in place to track down issues in production on this code?
 If you didn’t put anything, write down what you could do.
-I did’nt put any mechanism to track down issues, ibut  would like to use the Log4j and i can configure the elasticsearch for the MIcroservices.
+I didn't put any mechanism to track down issues, but I  would like to use the Log4j and i can configure the elasticsearch for the MIcroservices.

 **5. The Wiremock represents one source of information.
 We should be prepared to integrate with more sources.
 List the steps that we would need to take to add more sources of items with different formats and promotions.**<br/>
 Here is the step we can use to add more item sources with different formats and promotions: